sakkis91/SandboxPPL/README.md

 # SandboxPPL
-Go PoC that sandboxes Defender by setting its token integrity to Untrusted.
+Go PoC that sandboxes Defender (or any other PPL) by setting its token integrity to Untrusted.